-To add binary files, make a list of tuples that describe the files needed.
+In the spec file, make a list of tuples that describe the files needed.
 Assign the list of tuples to the binaries= argument of Analysis.

 Normally PyInstaller learns about .so and .dll libraries by analyzing the imported modules.
 Sometimes it is not clear that a module is imported; in that case you use a --hidden-import= command option.
 But even that might not find all dependencies.